google/vscode-bigquery/README.md

 This extension is great if you're exploring BigQuery and prefer VS Code's editing environment, or for cases where you're writing documentation (hint: use "Run selected text as query") and want to double check that the query is valid.

+## Installing

+The package will be available on the VS Code Marketplace shortly, but in the meantime, you can install it manually:

+1. Download the latest pre-built release here: [vscode-bigquery-0.0.1.vsix](https://github.com/google/vscode-bigquery/releases/download/v0.0.1/vscode-bigquery-0.0.1.vsix)
+2. Open the Command Palette in VS Code (Ctrl/Cmd+Shift+P), and type "ext install" -> select "Extension: Install From VSIX..."
+3. Navigate to the folder where you saved the `.vsix` file, and select it.
+4. Reload VS Code when prompted.

 ## Usage

 The BigQuery extension adds a number of commands to the command palette (Cmd/Ctrl+Shift+P).